 02 Nov DIY Cannabis Photography: Tips for Taking Professional Shots

-Cannabis is the sensation sweeping the nation!
+Cannabis photography is the sensation sweeping the nation!
+Instagram is abuzz with pics of dank buds, ganja girls, dabs & doobies; rightfully so.
 More than half of the states have medical marijuana programs.
 A handful even allow recreational consumption.
-Which means my job is now legal in a lot of places.
+Which means my job is now legal in a lot of places!

 People coast to coast are snapping dope pics of their legal weed and sharing them on social media.
-As a professional cannabis photographer in Oregon, I want to help improve Mary Jane’s image.
+As a professional cannabis photographer in Oregon, I want to do everything I can to help improve Mary Jane’s image.

 Here are some quick tips for taking better cannabis product photos.